Zoning in the United States: Houston, 19241929

+19312000

+Houston, 19481993

 Houston is the largest city in the country with no zoning ordinances.
 Houston voters have rejected efforts to implement zoning in 1948, 1962, and 1993.
 Houston is similar, however, to other large cities throughout the Sun Belt, who all experienced the bulk of their population growth during the Age of the Automobile.
 The largest of these cities, such as Los Angeles, Atlanta, Miami, Tampa, Dallas, Phoenix, and Kansas City, have all expanded their metropolitan footprints along with Houston while having land use zoning.

 While Houston has no official zoning ordinances, many private properties have legal covenants or "deed restrictions" that limit the future uses of land, with effects similar to those of zoning systems.

 Also, the city has enacted development regulations that specify how lots are subdivided, standard setbacks, and parking requirements.
 The regulations have contributed to the city's automobile-dependent sprawl, by requiring the existence of large minimum residential lot sizes and large commercial parking lots.

+Mid 20th Century

+During the mid-twentieth century, use-based zoning became flatter, and hierarchical provisions that allowed residential uses in industrial areas became less common.
+Zoning districts also became larger, increasing the distance between properties zoned for different uses.